Lars418/net-info-api/README.md

         }
 }
 ```
 After we've checked the connection strength on page load the value can (and will probably) change, especially if we're moving.
 To update our strength we'll have to attach a function to the `onchange` event of our connection.
 The `if`-statement is almost the same, expect that we're also checking if our device is still `onLine`.
-We'd assume that our `effectiveType` and/or `rtt` value would also display this to us but the `effectiveType` always gave me an output of `4g` and the `rtt` one of `0` which both don't seem to be correct.
+We'd assume that our `effectiveType` and/or `rtt` value would also display this to us but the `effectiveType` always gave me an output of `4g` and the `rtt` one of `0` - which both don't seem to be correct.
+(I haven't included the `onLine` check on page load because - obviously - our page couldn't load if we'd be offline.)